Ladislav Mňačko

-Ladislav Mňačko (28 January 1919 in Valašské Klobouky – 24 February 1994 in Bratislava) was a Slovak writer and journalist.
-He took part in the partisan movement in Slovakia during World War II.
-After the war, he was at first a staunch supporter of the Czechoslovak Communist regime and one of its most prominent journalists.
-However, being disillusioned, he became the regime's vocal critic, for which he was persecuted and censored.
-In the autumn of 1967 he went to Israel as a protest against the Czechoslovak stance during the Six-Day War, but returned to Czechoslovakia soon afterwards.
+Ladislav Mňačko (28 January 1919 in Valašské Klobouky – 24 February 1994 in Bratislava) was a Czechoslovak writer and journalist.
+He was a member of the partisan movement in Slovakia during World War II.
+After the war, he was at first a staunch supporter of the Czechoslovak Socialist Republic and one of its most prominent journalists.
+However, after becoming disillusioned, he became a vocal critic of the regime, and as a consequence he was persecuted and censored.
+In the autumn of 1967, he went to Israel in protest against the official position of Czechoslovakia during the Six-Day War, but he returned soon afterwards.

-After the invasion to Czechoslovakia by the Soviet-led Warsaw Pact in August 1968 he emigrated again, this time to Austria, where he lived for the next 21 years.
-In 1968 and 1969, he helped selflessly a number of Czechoslovak emigrants who came to Vienna.
-Shortly after the fall of the communist regime in November 1989 he returned home to Czechoslovakia (January 1990).
-But subsequent political developments and the growth of nationalism in Slovak part of federation disappointed him.
-After the dissolution of Czechoslovakia (1992), with which he strongly disagreed he moved to Prague.
-Died suddenly due to cardiac weakness during a short visit of Slovakia and was buried in Lukovištia.
+After the invasion of Czechoslovakia by the Soviet-led Warsaw Pact in August 1968, he emigrated again, this time to Austria, where he lived for the next 21 years.
+In 1968 and 1969, he aided a number of Czechoslovak emigrants who came to Vienna.
+In January 1990, shortly after the Velvet Revolution, he returned to Czechoslovakia, but subsequent political developments and the growth of nationalism in the Slovak part of the federation disappointed him.
+After the dissolution of Czechoslovakia in 1992, which he strongly opposed, he moved to Prague.
+He died suddenly due to cardiac weakness during a short visit to Slovakia and was buried in Lukovištia.

 Mňačko is one of the few Slovak writers of the 1950s and 1960s whose works were translated into English.

 There is a permanent exhibition of the study and library of Ladislav Mňačko in Malá vila PNP, Pelléova 20/71, 160 00 Praha 6 – Bubeneč, almost identical to Mňačko's study in his Prague apartment.